Slamy/Wiki_MiSTer/Using-MiSTer.md

 # Using MiSTer

-So, you've got your MiSTer,  now what?
+So, you've got your MiSTer, followed the "Setup Guide",  now what?
-Let's get you setup!
+Let's get you more familiar with what you can do!

 ***

 # Important MiSTer Menu Keys
-F12 - brings up the Menu.
-Once a Core is loaded, F12 can be used again to load a rom.
+F12 - brings up the Menu in a Core.

 ALT F12 - brings up the Core Menu